Capgemini/Apollo/README.md

 #WARNING - THIS IS PURELY EXPERIMENTAL AND NOT TESTED FULLY ON ALL PROVIDERS YET

-A repo to test 3 mesos master and 3 mesos slave on AWS, Rackspace or Google Compute Engine, with Consul keystore, weave, docker and ceph cluster
+A repo to test get 3 mesos master and 3 mesos slave on AWS, Rackspace or Google Compute Engine, with Consul keystore, weave, docker, ceph cluster and jenkins running.

 # Prereqs
 ## Basic stuff